Common Academic Accommodations Include:

 How Should Students Request Academic

-We recommend that students bring a letter to their professors during office hours to confidentially discuss how the accommodations will work for the course.
+We recommend that students bring a letter to their professors during office hours or schedule a time to confidentially discuss how the accommodations will be implemented in the course.

-We recommend that students meet with professors early in the semester and at least two weeks before any exam accommodations are needed or at any time a reasonable effort to accommodate them could be made.
+We recommend that students meet with professors early in the semester and at least two weeks before any exam accommodations are needed.